PROTECT YOUR SKIN FROM SUN

 - Pricier sunscreens aren’t necessarily more effective

-- Try using a chemical sunscreen to avoid looking chalky
+- Try using chemical ones to avoid looking chalky

 - Skip spray sunscreens and use lotions